LakshmanKishore/colorNamePrediction/readme.md

 # Color Name Prediction

-Predicts the color name when a user clicks on an image with pretrained model, which is trained with 865 different colors.
+Predicts the color name when a user clicks on a image.
+I have used KNN to find the nearest Color Name of the RGB value.
+The dataset contains nearly 865 Color Names.

 ## Tech Stack